 - Class 4 eBike – An electric bike with pedals.

 Either the motor power is 750W or over, or the assisted speed exceeds 28mph.

 For many people with injured or weak knees, an eBike is the only option if they wish to keep cycling.
 In this sense, eBikes are certainly worth it for people who may not be able to continue cycling otherwise.

 In recent years, eBikes have dropped in price drastically due to improvements in technology.
 Additionally, they now benefit from longer-life batteries, lighter frames, and stronger motors.
 For this reason, modern eBikes offer excellent value for money as they are long-lasting, durable, and affordable.

 Do electric bikes charge when you pedal?

 No, despite a widespread belief that they do, electric bikes don’t actually charge while you pedal.
-The resistance required in the pedals to create enough charge would negate any additional benefit provided from the motor.
+The resistance required in the pedals to create enough charge would negate any additional benefit provided by the motor.

 However, some electric bikes do have regenerative braking which uses continuous forward motion when braking to feed charge back into the battery.
 With this system, you could feed quite a lot of energy back into the battery if you were going down a long descent.

 How long does the battery last on an electric bike?